 Remove the primary user from Intune devices with powershell (Switch to shared device)

+That is everything you need to switch your Intune devices into shared device mode.
 I hope I could help you with the blog.

 Stay healthy, Cheers